Blog

 IoT brings a new level of connection

-Thanks to the Internet of Things (IoT), our homes, cars, and even gadgets are getting smarter, and this tech is about to change how claims are processed.
+Thanks to the Internet of Things (IoT), our homes, cars, and even gadgets are becoming smarter, and this technology is poised to transform how claims are processed.

 Imagine this example.
 A smart water sensor detects a leaking pipe in your home.
 Before you even get home to see the mess, the IoT system has alerted your insurance provider.
 They’ve dispatched a plumber, reduced the damage, and started processing your claim.